HyperGAN/HyperGAN/README.md

 ## Minimum requirements

 1. For 256x256, we recommend a GTX 1080 or better.
 32x32 can be run on lower-end GPUs.
-2. CPU mode is _extremely_ slow.
-Never train with it!
+2. CPU training is _extremely_ slow.
+Use a GPU if you can!
 3. Python3